-Since 2012 ARCK has been using art as a vehicle to unlock creativity and academic potential.
-Our arts programs go beyond art teaching to promote 21st-century skills such as empathy, self-confidence, problem solving, and global awareness.
+Since 2012, ARCK has been using art as a vehicle to engage students in learning.
+Our arts integration programs go beyond art teaching to promote 21st-century skills such as empathy, self-confidence, problem solving, and global awareness.

 What We Do

 Empowering students with high-quality arts education that fosters culture and community while also supporting a school’s learning objectives.

 ARCK’s aims to change the course of children’s lives, using art as a vehicle to help them reach their greatest potential and become compassionate global citizens and future leaders.
 ARCK promotes social, cultural, and emotional inclusion for all students in today’s increasingly challenging social and economic climate.
 We believe passionately in the need for strong in-school arts programs, despite ever-present public school budget limitations.
 We work to reach the whole child through art while imparting intercultural understanding and supporting social and emotional well-being and individual learning styles.

 Data backs up the value of arts education and 21st-century skills such as innovation and creativity.
 By using art to foster leadership skills, empower children to engage in their local community, and build awareness of social justice themes, we are preparing students to become global citizens and agents of change.
 In addition, we envision scaling and expanding our arts-integrated interdisciplinary program to reach more children locally, nationally, and internationally.